 - Explain loan interest and collection charges on your account.

 - Come up with potential solutions to your issues.

 - Help you discern if you qualify for loan deferment or forbearance and loan cancellation or discharge.

-If you need to escalate a complaint with your student loan servicer, you can file a complaint with the U.S. Department of Education by logging in with your FSA ID or reaching out to the Consumer Financial Protection Bureau.
+If you need to escalate a complaint with your student loan servicer, you can file a complaint with the Department of Education by logging into your account.
+You can also consider reaching out to the Consumer Financial Protection Bureau.